Yara-Rules/rules/README.md

 ## Malware Mobile

-In this section you will find Yara rules specialised toward the indentification of well-known mobile malware.
+In this section you will find Yara rules specialised toward the identification of well-known mobile malware.

 Many rules in this section use the Androguard module developed by the people over at https://koodous.com/.